Permanently Endowing Our Future

 Supporting Your Chapter for Future Generations

 Chapter endowments are supported through gifts from undergraduates, alumni, parents, family members and friends of the chapter.
-Through annual gifts to a chapter endowment, the funds grow and the impact on the undergraduate chapter increases.
+Through annual gifts to a chapter endowment, the funds grow and the impact on the undergraduate chapter increases, both short and long term.
 The funds are managed and invested by the Alpha Sigma Phi Foundation and serve as a permanent reserve used exclusively to benefit the chapter’s undergraduate members.
+Even if the chapter were to close, the chapter endowment would remain available for use when the chapter returned to campus.
 Unlike gifts made directly to the chapter, gifts to the chapter endowment are tax-deductible.
+Every gift designated to benefit a chapter through their endowment will be allocated in the following manner: 70% Temporary Chapter Fund, 20% Permanent Chapter Endowment and 10% Fund for Alpha Sigma Phi.

 Click here to read the Foundation Resource Guide.